New Jersey Supreme Court Says ‘Roving Wiretap’ Is OK

 The court upheld an Appellate Division decision and rulings unanimously which were passed by a Superior Court judge.
 The rulings allowed a joint Camden-Philadelphia drug task force along with authorities in the Camden County Prosecutor’s Office to use the same warrant to target multiple phone numbers used by suspects to conceal drug activity.

 The ACLU as well as lawyers associated with the case called it an important decision.
 A ruling passed by the Supreme Court included additional judicial oversight in a state that has used roving wiretaps 28 times between the period 2010 to 2014.
 According to an attorney, this is more than any other state.

 ACLU attorney Alexander Shalom said that was astonishing.
-He stated that only four other states used seven roving warrants in the same time period, one each in Pennsylvania, Maryland, and North Carolina and four in New York.
+He stated that only four other states used seven roving warrants in the same time period, one each in:

 Although the use of roving warrants was preserved by the Supreme Court, it also required law enforcement agencies to go to a judge to show that the wiretapping numbers not on the original warrant were appropriate.

 Deputy Attorney General Steven Yomtov, who handled the appeal for the state, said that it is an important decision.
 It recognizes that roving wiretaps are a critical tool for law enforcement.

 “Suspects, especially ones involved in large criminal enterprises like the drug ring in this case, will often change phone facilities to thwart police detection, given the ease with which cellphones can be purchased and discarded,” said Yomtov.

 Forty-six-year-old Hector Feliciano was investigated in 2007 when law enforcement applied for 10 wiretaps.
 Eight of the wiretaps were roving.
 These wiretaps captured numerous conversations about drug activity with suspects using various phone numbers, including Feliciano.